 Understanding betting odds is key to successful American football betting.
 Being able to understand the probabilities expressed in betting odds allows you to easily assess betting value.
-If you cannot determine betting value, then you're very unlikely to be profitable long term betting on American football.
+If you cannot determine betting value, then you’re very unlikely to be a long term American football bettor.

 The video below provides a good introduction to betting odds and their implied probabilities.